Risk Assessment Training Course

 Assess the Risks

 For each hazard, evaluate the likelihood that harm will occur and the potential severity.
 Consider who might be harmed and how.
-This helps you prioritise which risks need the most urgent attention and what level of control is appropriate.
+This helps you prioritise which risks need the most urgent attention.

 General Principles of Prevention